 If you love horses, you might love Mackinac Island because on an island 8.2-miles round there are about 600 of them during the peak summer season.
-But if hate seeing horses work, this might not be the vacation for you.
+These are working horses.

 Mackinac Island in Northern Michigan USA, (and just south of Sault St. Marie in Ontario, Canada) is car-free.
 No motorized vehicles are permitted on the island, and it’s been that way legally (without challenge) since the early 20th century.